Visit Yvoire – a Medieval Floral Town on Lake Geneva, France

 Yvoire - Medieval and Flower Village Signs on Lac Léman, France

-Yvoire is blessed by its well-preserved medieval look but it is the extra effort to plant flowers everywhere that really lifts the town above the averages in spring and summer.
-Yvoire has been named one of the hundred most beautiful towns in France and has been a 4-flower Village Fleuri since the 1950s.
+Yvoire is blessed by its well-preserved medieval look but it is the extra effort to plant flowers everywhere that really lifts the town above the average in spring and summer.
+Yvoire has been named one of the hundred most beautiful villages in France and has been a 4-flower Village Fleuri since the 1950s.

 Other Historical Sights in Yvoire, France